-- (a) Each owner shall submit all of the following information: - (1) Name; - (2) Title or position held; - (3) Social security number or individual taxpayer identification number; - (4) Date of birth; - (5) Mailing address; - (6) Contact phone number and email address; - (7) A copy of Department of Justice form BCIA 8016, provided to the applicant by the Department of Public Health and signed by the live scan operator; and - (8) Disclosure of all of the following, including dates and a description of the circumstances, if applicable: - (A) Any criminal conviction from any jurisdiction.
+- (a) Each owner shall submit all of the following information:

+- (1) Name;

+- (2) Title or position held;

+- (3) Social security number or individual taxpayer identification number;

+- (4) Date of birth;

+- (5) Mailing address;

+- (6) Contact phone number and email address;

+(7) A copy of Department of Justice form BCIA 8016, provided to the applicant by the Department of Public Health and signed by the live scan operator; and

+(8) Disclosure of all of the following, including any actions against the owner as an individual and against a business entity in which the owner was an officer or an owner.
+The information provided shall include dates and a description of the circumstances, if applicable:

+(A) Any criminal conviction from any jurisdiction.
 Adjudications by a juvenile court and infractions do not need to be disclosed.
-Convictions dismissed under Penal Code section 1203.4 or equivalent non-California law must be disclosed; - (B) Any civil proceeding or administrative penalty or license sanction that is substantially related to the qualifications of a manufacturer as identified in Section 40162, including proceedings, penalties or sanctions against you or against a business entity in which you were an owner or officer; - (C) Any fines or penalties for cultivation or production of a controlled substance on public or private land pursuant to Fish and Game Code section 12025 or 12025.1; - (D) Any sanctions by a licensing authority, city, or county for unlicensed commercial cannabis activity within 3 years preceding the date of the application;
+Convictions dismissed under Penal Code section 1203.4 or equivalent non-California law must be disclosed;

+(B) Any civil proceeding or administrative citation, penalty or license sanction that is substantially related to the qualifications of a manufacturer as identified in Section 40162, subsections (f) and (g), including proceedings, penalties or sanctions against you or against a business entity in which you were an owner or officer;

+(C) Any fines, or penalties, or other sanctions for cultivation or production of a controlled substance on public or private lands pursuant to Fish and Game Code section 12025 or 12025.1;

+(D) Any sanctions by a licensing authority, city, or county for unlicensed unauthorized commercial cannabis activity within 3 years preceding the date of the application;

+(E) Any suspension or revocation of a cannabis license by a licensing authority or local jurisdiction within 3 years preceding the date of the application; and

+(F) Any administrative orders or civil judgements for violations of labor standards within the 3 years immediately preceding the date of the application.

+(9) Disclosure of any ownership interest or financial interest in any other cannabis business licensed under the Act.

-- (E) Any suspension or revocation of a cannabis license by a licensing authority or local jurisdiction within 3 years preceding the date of the application; - (F) Any administrative orders or civil judgements for violations of labor standards against you or against a business entity in which you were an officer or owner within the three years immediately preceding the date of the application. - (b) The owner shall sign under penalty of perjury that the information provided in and submitted with the application is complete, true, and accurate. - (c) An owner disclosing a criminal conviction or other penalty or sanction pursuant to subsection (a), paragraphs (8)(A) and (B), shall submit any evidence of rehabilitation with the application for consideration by the Department.
+(b) The owner shall sign under penalty of perjury that the information provided in and submitted with the application is complete, true, and accurate.

+(c) An owner disclosing a criminal conviction or other penalty or sanction pursuant to subsection (a), paragraphs (8)(A) and (B), shall submit any evidence of rehabilitation with the application for consideration by the Department.
 A statement of rehabilitation shall be written by the owner and contain all the evidence that the owner would like the Department to consider that demonstrates the owner's fitness for licensure.
 Supporting evidence may be attached to the statement of rehabilitation and may include, but is not limited to, evidence specified in Section 40165, and dated letters of reference from employers, instructors, or counselors that contain valid contact information for the individual providing the reference.

-Authority: Sections 26012; 26013; and 26130, Business and Professions Code.
-Reference: Sections 26012; 26013; 26050; 26055; and 26130, Business and Professions Code.
+Authority: Sections 26012, 26013 and 26130, Business and Professions Code.
+Reference: Sections 26012, 26013, 26050, 26055 and 26130, Business and Professions Code.